Homeowner’s Resources

 Detector Batteries

-Check or change the batteries in your smoke and carbon monoxide detectors
+• Test or replace batteries in smoke and carbon monoxide detectors.

 Water, Heating and Cooling